mikowitz/graphvix/README.md

     ])
     ```

-1. Edges can be drawn from specific ports on a record
+2. Edges can be drawn from specific ports on a record:

     ```elixir
     {graph, record_id} = Graph.add_record(graph, record)